By Anna Gay on | No Comments

-Here are a few examples of popular filters, going beyond the traditional UV filter.
-The descriptions of the filters are simply to help you figure out what filters you may like to experiment with, but once you purchase your filter, doing your research and learning the ins and outs of the filter you have chosen will really help you achieve the desired effect.
+Here are a few examples of popular lens filters, going beyond the traditional UV filter.
+The descriptions will help you figure out what filters you may like to experiment with.
+Once you purchase your filter, doing additional research and learning the ins and outs of the filter you have chosen will really help you achieve the desired effect.

-ND filters serve several purposes, the most important being that they disperse color and light evenly throughout your photo.
+Neutral Density Filters serve several purposes, the most important being that they disperse color and light evenly throughout your photo.
 This type of filter is particularly common among landscape photographers, because the filters allow you to capture a wide range of shadows and highlights, without having too much contrast and losing detail.

-ND filters also come in a “graduated” variety, with the top of the filter being darker than the bottom.
+Neutral Density Filters also come in a “graduated” variety, with the top of the filter being darker than the bottom.
 This is helpful if you are happy with the exposure at the bottom of your frame, but you want the top of your frame to have more detail (again, this is popular among landscape photographers because the filter will enhance the sky without altering the color and exposure on the landscape).

-There are a wide variety of special-effect filters, a popular choice being the star, or starburst, filter.
+There are a wide variety of special-effect filters, a popular choice being the Star, or Starburst Filter.
 The effect is created by thin etches of lines on the filter that draw rays of light outwards from the central light source.
 Reflections on glass, or light from street lamps, can be turned into a star shape, and add a sparkle of light to your photos.

 Star filters come in a variety of points, such as 4, 6, 8 and 12 points, depending on the number of lines that are etched into the filter.

-The result is especially visible on foliage, because the chlorophyll in plants radiates a high amount of IR light, therefore, all the foliage in your photo will appear white.
-Again, this is a completely stylistic choice, but can be very rewarding in terms of achieving a surreal quality in your photos.
+The result is especially visible on foliage because the chlorophyll in plants radiates a high amount of IR light, therefore, all the foliage in your photo will appear white.
+Again, this is a completely stylistic choice but can be very rewarding in terms of achieving a surreal quality in your photos.

-Be ware, though: not all cameras process IR light in the same way.
-For example,Olympustends to process IR light quite well, and you will see a wide range of colors from red, to orange, to purple.
-Canon, on the other hand, tends to lend itself more to red and purple.
+Beware, though: not all cameras process infrared light in the same way.
+For example, Olympus tends to process infrared light quite well, and you will see a wide range of colors from red, to orange, to purple.
+Canon, on the other hand, tends to lend itself more to reds and purples.

-Finally, most IR photos, unless converted to black and white, will need a great deal of post-processing if you want to display colors other than red.
-Using the Channel Mixer in Photoshop seems to work well for most people who shoot IR, so be sure to play around with the channels, as there is not set method for a achieving a certain look.
+Finally, most infrared photos, unless converted to black and white, will need a great deal of post-processing if you want to display colors other than red.
+Using the Channel Mixer in Photoshop seems to work well for most people who shoot IR, so be sure to play around with the channels, as there is not a set method for a achieving a certain look.